nathancahill/rollup-plugin-collect-sass/README.md

 ### `importOnce`

-Boolean, if set to `true`, all scss imports are deduped after absolute paths are resolved.
+Boolean, if set to `true`, all Sass `@import` statements are deduped after absolute paths are resolved.
 Default: `false` to match default libsass/Ruby Sass behavior.

 #### `extensions`